Billy Graham, preacher to millions, adviser to U.S. presidents, dies at 99

 Graham's life, in pictures - reut.rs/2HBz9p8

-Reporting by Ed Stoddard and Bill Trott; Writing by Bill Trott; Editing by Diane Craft and Frances Kerry
+Reporting by Ed Stoddard, Bill Trott and Greg Lacour; Writing by Bill Trott; Editing by Frances Kerry and Diane Craft